The Information Program supports those who seek new methods to understand and respond to the technological changes that affect people’s basic rights.

 Our work focuses on countries or regions where grantees can shape law or change corporate practice.
 The Information Program has three main areas of work:

-The spread of disinformation through social media is undermining both public and policymaker ability to make informed decisions, a central tenet of an open society.
-We support efforts to make major internet platforms more accountable to the public, and we look for ways to use new technology to collect and distribute evidence for advocacy and public engagement.
+- Supporting a resilient public sphere: The spread of disinformation through social media is undermining the ability of both policymakers and the public to make informed decisions, which is indispensable to an open society.
+We support efforts to make major internet platforms more accountable to the public, and we support new ways of using technology and data for evidence and advocacy.

-Public and private interests are clashing over the rules that determine access to knowledge, such as intellectual property laws or the business and funding models that restrict research and educational resources.
-We support a global movement to make knowledge more accessible by combatting regressive intellectual property laws, protecting user rights, and campaigning for public access to publicly funded knowledge resources.
+- Ensuring access to knowledge: We support a global movement to make knowledge more accessible by combatting regressive intellectual property laws, protecting user rights, and campaigning for public access to publicly funded knowledge resources.